 I cannot overstate the importance of “seeking” God for his favor.
 It is absolutely necessary!

 (Illustration) Some years ago, the Lord began dealing with me to pray for grace and favor.
 During that time I had a dream about God’s willingness to bestow an increased measure of his grace.
 During the dream, I found myself in a large sanctuary listening to someone preach.
 The preacher chose me from the audience and asked me to read a passage of Scripture.
 I had my Bible open to Exodus but didn’t know what to read.
 The minister said: “You know what to read!”
 I said, “No, I don’t.”
 He replied, “Yes, it’s verse eleven.”
 When I awoke, I opened my Bible to Exodus and began searching through each chapter in hopes of finding something significant about a verse 11.
 When I finally arrived at chapter 32, the 11th verse nearly jumped off the page.
-It said: “But Moses sought the favor of the LORD his God…” Instantly, I knew God wanted me to seek his favor and to intercede for his favor to rest upon his people.
+It said: “But Moses sought the favor of the LORD his God…” Instantly, I knew that God wanted me to seek his favor and to intercede for his favor to rest upon the congregation I was pastoring.

 Through the years, I have memorized Scriptures that pertain to God’s favor.
 And during my times of prayer I claim verses of Scripture pertaining to God’s favor.
 I want to share some Scriptures that can be beneficial to transforming your life: